The Sequence Manipulation Suite:

 • Ident and Sim - accepts a group of aligned sequences (in FASTA or GDE format) and calculates the identity and similarity of each sequence pair.
 Identity and similarity values are often used to assess whether or not two sequences share a common ancestor or function.

 • ORF Finder - searches for open reading frames (ORFs) in the DNA sequence you enter.
 The program returns the range of each ORF, along with its protein translation.
-ORF Finder uses the standard genetic code and supports the entire IUPAC alphabet.
+ORF Finder supports the entire IUPAC alphabet and several genetic codes.
 Use ORF Finder to search newly sequenced DNA for potential protein encoding segments.

 • Pairwise Align DNA - accepts two DNA sequences and determines the optimal global alignment.
 Use Pairwise Align DNA to look for conserved sequence regions.